oceanprotocol-archive/OEPs/2/README.md

 ### OEP Format
 A OEP is a set of Markdown documents (the main file SHOULD be called `README.md`), together with comments, attached files, and other resources.
 A OEP is identified by its number and short name (e.g. this OEP is **2/COSS**).
 The number of the OEP is also the name of the directory where its files are stored.

 Every OEP (including branches) carries a different number.

-New versions of the same OEP have new numbers.
+If there are different versions of an OEP which don't differ very much, and you want to make them all easy to find, then put them in `README.md` files in separate subfolders, where the subfolder name is the version (e.g. `v0.3`).
+If using subfolders to expose multiple versions, then the root `README.md` file should have links to the versions/files in the subfolders.
+Example folder structure:

+* `15/README.md`
+* `15/v0.1/README.md`
+* `15/v0.2/README.md`

 ### OEP template
 Each OEP MUST customize and include this header: